aesim-tech/simba-python-examples/21. MonteCarlo Worst Case Analysis/readme.md

 * define the number of iterations,
 * define nominal and tolerance values of the  components whose tolerance value has to be checked,
-* create the set of values according a normal distribution,
+* create the set of values according a uniform distribution,
 * run the simulations,
 * store and plot resultds